Teaching Adverbs in a Fun Way

 The best way to teach adverbs is to make them active and fun.
 Use games, videos, mad libs, poetry, crafts, and more to engage your students.
 Educational technology tools like Padlet, Kahoot, and Wordwall can also add interactivity to your adverb lesson plans.
 Check out the teacher community at To-Teach to discover and share even more creative ideas for teaching adverbs in comparative and superlative form.
 The engaging content you need is just a click away!

-How to Teach Telling Time in a Fun Way
+How to Teach Simple Present in a Fun Way

-How to Teach Adverbial Clauses in a Fun Way
+How to Teach He, She & It in a Fun Way